 Editor’s Note: Rare black & white photos of Bannu dating back to 1913 are in the last portion of this page.

 The history of the district is quite old.
 The earliest known village settlement in the Bannu region is the archaeological site of Sheri Khan Tarakai.
-There are many historical relics dating back to the 2nd Century BC.
-The Akra mounds are one of the relics from the ancient Indus Valley Civilization.
+There were many historical relics found at Akra mounds dating back to about 300 BC.
+Some of the relics depict the ancient Indus Valley Civilization.
 There are also relics left behind by Central Asian invaders en route to the sub-continent.
-After the annexation of the Punjab (then including the NWFP) by the British, the valley was administered by Herbert Edwardes.
+After the annexation of the Punjab (then it also included the NWFP, now KPK) by the British, the valley was administered by Herbert Edwardes.
 When NWFP Province was created in 1901, Bannu became an important District of the Province.

 The population of Bannu is mostly ethnic Pashtun.
 The Bannuchi tribe dominates the city.
 The main tribes are: Bannuchi, Wazir, Mehsud, Dawar, Marwat and some of Bangash.
 Pashto is the main language spoken in Bannu, specifically Khattak dialect, but significant number of people speaks Punjabi Language (Saraiki, Hindko and Majhi dialects).
 Urdu being National language is also spoken and understood.